Jennifer Rabin is an arts writer, an artist, and an arts activist.

 Her visual art has been shown in Oregon and South Carolina, and she was the 2017 artist-in-residence at the Oregon Historical Society.

-In her capacity as a visual arts writer, she champions underrepresented voices, challenges the mystique of the white-box art world, and makes a case for why the arts are essential to all of our lives.
+In her capacity as a visual arts writer, she highlights artists from historically excluded communities, challenges the mystique of the white-box art world, and makes a case for why the arts are essential to all of our lives.
 She was the visual arts writer for Willamette Week from 2015-2017 and is a contributing writer to Oregon ArtsWatch.

 She is the founder of Art Passport PDX, a free city-wide art program to get Portlanders more engaged in the visual arts by making the art world less intimidating and more accessible.